docQodly/docs/docs/language/EntitySelectionClass.md

   //
   //
   //mailing is a collection of objects with properties "who" and "to"
-  //"who" property content is String type
+  //"who" property content is string type
   //"to" property content is entity type (Address dataclass) mailing=ds.Teachers.all().extract("lastname","who","address","to")
   //
   //
   //mailing is a collection of objects with properties "who" and "city"
-  //"who" property content is String type
+  //"who" property content is string type
-  //"city" property content is String type mailing=ds.Teachers.all().extract("lastname","who","address.city","city")
+  //"city" property content is string type mailing=ds.Teachers.all().extract("lastname","who","address.city","city")
   //
   //teachers is a collection of objects with properties "where" and "who"
-  //"where" property content is String
+  //"where" property content is string
   //"who" property content is an entity selection (Teachers dataclass) teachers=ds.Address.all().extract("city","where","teachers","who")
   //